seeblick/DazzlingDogs/README.md

 ![Nero](./Nero.JPG)

-The pups will look something in between, like these from a previous litter:
+The pups will look something in between, like these from a previous litter: fluffy, with a ridge,
-Fluffy, with a ridge

 ![pups1.Runde](./mix1.JPG)

-Short hair, with a ridge
+short hair, with a ridge,

 ![pups1.Runde](./mix2.JPG)

-Fluffy, no ridge.
+fluffy, no ridge.
 Or short hair, with no ridge.

 ![pups1.Runde](./mix3.JPG)